Red Ronin: Original model

 S.H.I.E.L.D. eventually rebuilt the robot with Stark International's technicians' aid.
 The technician Earl Cowan altered the robot so it would only respond to his brain patterns, similarly to how it had previously been linked to Rob's.
 Cowan intended to use Red Ronin to orchestrate a series of events that would set off World War III with the Soviet Union.
 Cowan was completely ignorant of the shortest aerial route to the U.S.S.R. and went eastward instead of going northward and passed over New York City.
 This allowed the Avengers to intercept and defeat Red Ronin rampaging in New York harbor.
 The robot was torn to scrap in the melee and its remains were carried off by S.H.I.E.L.D.

 Stane International eventually gained possession of the remains.
 The scientist Karaguchi Inoyawa rebuilt the robot, hoping to use as a force for good.
 The robot was displayed by Stane International at a trade show at the Pontiac Silverdome.
 While there Red Ronin was commandeered by vengeful ex-employee Joe Kilman who caused Red Ronin to go on a rampage.
 This time, Inoyawa guided the Wasp in deactivating Red Ronin.

 Red Ronin eventually wound up in Fujikawa Electronics' hands.
 It was altered to look even more like a samurai in appearance.
 Numerous military and criminal organizations (such as the Hand) attempted to gain possession of the mechanoid, but were foiled by Wolverine and Sunfire.

 Red Ronin next appeared restored to its original form and used by Henry Peter Gyrich to lure the Avengers into a battle with the Thunderbolts.

 Red Ronin has since 'joined' the Thunderbolts during the Civil War series.
-This version has the Fixer is likely all over this, though Red Ronin was never seen in any battles during the event.
+Red Ronin was never seen in any battles during the event.
 Some time prior to this, it also clashed with the Inhumans in a battle not clearly remembered due to the Sentry's unwittingly mind-altering powers.